Thomas Gravesen: Loan to Everton

 Gravesen re-signed for Everton on a season-long loan from Celtic on 29 August 2007.
 On his first game back for Everton, as a second-half substitute in the 2–1 win at Bolton Wanderers, he took the corner that Joleon Lescott headed the winner from.
-In his first European appearance of the season, in Everton's 3–1 victory over Athlitiki Enosi Larissa F.C. at Goodison Park in the UEFA Cup group stage, Gravesen set up Everton's third goal, scored by Victor Anichebe.
+In his first European appearance of the season, in Everton's 3–1 victory over AEL at Goodison Park in the UEFA Cup group stage, Gravesen set up Everton's third goal, scored by Victor Anichebe.
 However, Gravesen failed to make as big an impact as many Everton fans had hoped.
 A rare highlight was scoring a penalty in the shootout following the UEFA Cup match against Fiorentina, although Everton would go on to lose the shootout when Phil Jagielka missed the crucial spot-kick.
 After the last game of the 2007–08 season, manager David Moyes confirmed that Gravesen's contract would not be renewed and he would be returning to Celtic.